Simon Baker, updated 17 March 2015

 TN Film (Twisted Nematic + Film)

 TN Film panels are the mostly widely used in the desktop display market and have been for many years since LCD monitors became mainstream.
-Smaller sized screens (15", 17" and 19") being almost exclusively limited to this technology.
-Some other sectors are dominated almost entirely by this technology as well, including the 22" market, and the technology is quickly creeping into the larger screen sizes over the last 7 years or so, now being a popular choice in the 20 - 28" bracket as well.
+Smaller sized screens (15", 17" and 19") are almost exclusively limited to this technology in fact and it has also extended into larger screen sizes over the last 7 years or so, now being a popular choice in the 20 - 28" bracket as well.
 The TN Film panels are made by many different manufacturers, with the big names all having a share in the market (Samsung, LG.Display, AU Optronics) and being backed up by the other companies including most notably Innolux and Chunghwa Picture Tubes (CPT).
 You may see different generations of TN Film being discussed, but over the years the performance characteristics have remained similar overall.

 The other main reason for using TN Film is that it is fundamentally a responsive technology in terms of pixel latency, something which has always been a key consideration for LCD buyers.
-It has long been the choice for "gamers" screens and response times have long been, and still are today, the lowest out of all the technologies (at least on paper).
-Response times typically reach a limit of around 5ms at the ISO quoted black > white value, and as low as 1ms across grey to grey transitions with Response Time Compensation (overdrive) is used.
+It has long been the choice for gaming screens and response times have long been, and still are today, the lowest out of all the technologies overall.
+Response times typically reach a limit of around 5ms at the ISO quoted black > white > black transition, and as low as 1ms across grey to grey transitions where Response Time Compensation (overdrive) is used.
 TN Film has also been incorporated into true 120Hz+ refresh rate desktop displays, pairing low response times with high refresh rates for even better moving picture and gaming experiences, improved frame rates and adding 3D stereoscopic content support.
 Modern 120Hz+ refresh rate screens normally also support NVIDIA 3D Vision 2 and their LightBoost system which brings about another advantage for gaming.
 You can use the LightBoost strobed backlight system in 2D gaming to greatly reduce the perceived motion blur which is a significant benefit.
 Some screens even include a native blur reduction mode instead of having to rely on LightBoost 'hacks', providing better support for strobing backlights and improving gaming experiences when it comes to perceived motion blur.
 As a result, TN Film is still the choice for gamer screens because of the low response times and 120Hz+ refresh rate support.

-The problem with TN Film is that viewing angles are pretty restrictive, especially vertically, and this is evident by a characteristic severe darkening of the image if you look at the screen from below.
-Contrast and colour tone shifts can be evident with even a slight movement off centre, and this is perhaps the main drawback in modern TN Film panels.
+The main problem with TN Film technology is that viewing angles are pretty restrictive, especially vertically, and this is evident by a characteristic severe darkening of the image if you look at the screen from below.
+Contrast and colour tone shifts can be evident with even a slight movement off-centre, and this is perhaps the main drawback in modern TN Film panels.
 Some TN Film panels are better than others and there have been improvements over the years to some degree, but they are still far more restrictive with fields of view than other panel technologies.
 The commonly quoted 170/160 viewing angles are an unfair indication of the actual real-life performance really, especially when you consider the vertical contrast shifts.
 Where viewing angles are quoted by a manufacturer as 160/160 or 170/160 that is a clear sign that the panel technology will be TN Film incidentally.

-Movie playback is often hampered by 'noise' and artefacts, especially where RTC is used.
+Movie playback is often hampered by 'noise' and artifacts, especially where overdrive is used.
 Black depth was traditionally quite poor on TN Film matrices due to the crystal alignment, however, in recent years, black depth has improved somewhat and is generally very good on modern screens, often surpassing IPS based screens and able to commonly reach contrast ratios of ~1000:1.
-TN Film is only a true 6-bit colour panel technology, but is able to offer a 16.2 million, and now even a 16.7 million, colour palette thanks to dithering and Frame Rate Control methods (6-bit + FRC).
+TN Film is normally only a true 6-bit colour panel technology, but is able to offer a 16.7 million colour depth thanks to dithering and Frame Rate Control methods (6-bit + FRC).
 Some true 8-bit panels have become available in recent years (2014 onwards) but given the decent implementation of FRC on other 6-bit+FRC panels, the real-life difference is not something to concern yourself with too much.

 Vertical Alignment (VA)

 VA technology was first developed by Fujitsu in 1996.
-Small viewing angles were its main disadvantage, and so further investment focused on addressing this problem.
+However the limited viewing angles were its main disadvantage, and so further investment focused on addressing this problem.
 It was eventually solved by dividing each pixel into domains which worked synchronously.
-This lead the birth of….
+This lead the birth of the following technologies:

 MVA technology, was later developed by Fujitsu in 1998 as a compromise between TN Film and IPS technologies.
-On the one hand, MVA provided a full response time of 25 milliseconds (that was impossible at the time with IPS, and not easily achievable with TN), and on the other hand, MVA matrices had wide viewing angles of 160 - 170 degrees, and thus can compete with IPS in that parameter.
-The viewing angles are also very good in the vertical field (an area where TN panels suffer a great deal) as well as the horizontal field.
-MVA technology also provides high contrast ratios and good black depth, which IPS and TN Film couldn't quite meet at the time.
+On the one hand, MVA provided a full response time of 25 milliseconds (that was impossible at the time with IPS, and not easily achievable with TN), and on the other hand, MVA matrices had wide viewing angles of 160 - 170 degrees, and thus could better compete with IPS in that parameter.
+The viewing angles were also good in the vertical field (an area where TN panels suffer a great deal) as well as the horizontal field.
+MVA technology also provided high contrast ratios and good black depth, which IPS and TN Film couldn't quite meet at the time.

-that traditionally the response time was not as good as TN film panels.
-Sadly,
+that the response times were not as good as TN film panels and was very

-the response time grows dramatically when there’s a smaller difference between
+difficult to improve.
+Sadly, the response time grows dramatically when there’s a

-the pixel’s initial and final states (i.e. G2G transitions).
-Thus, such matrices are
+smaller difference between the pixel’s initial and final states (i.e. the more

 With the introduction of RTC and overdrive

-Premium MVA (P-MVA) panels were produced by AU Optronics, and Super MVA (S-MVA) from Chi Mei Optoelectronics (now Innolux) and Fujitsu from 1998 onwards.
+Premium MVA (P-MVA) panels were produced by AU Optronics, and Super MVA (S-MVA) panels by Chi Mei Optoelectronics (now Innolux) and Fujitsu from 1998 onwards.
 AU Optronics have since entered a more recent generation referred to as AMVA (see the next section) and S-MVA panels are rarely used in mainstream monitors nowadays.
 When they were launched they were able to offer improved response times across grey to grey (G2G) transitions which is a great improvement in the MVA market.
-While responsiveness is still not quite as fast as TN film panels using similar RTC technologies, the improvement is obvious and quite drastic.
+While responsiveness was still not as fast as TN Film panels using similar RTC technologies, the improvement was obvious and quite drastic.
 This was really the first time that MVA matrices could be considered for gaming, and arrived at the time when overdrive was being more widely implemented in the market.

 Traditionally MVA panels offered 8-Bit colour depth (a true 16.7 million colours) which is still common place today.
 We have yet to see any new breed of 10-bit capable MVA panel even using Frame Rate Control (8-bit + FRC).
-Black depth is a strong point of these P-MVA /S-MVA panels, being able to produce good contrast ratios as a result of around 1000 - 1200:1 in practice.
+Black depth is a strong point of these P-MVA /S-MVA panels, being able to produce good static contrast ratios as a result of around 1000 - 1200:1 in practice.
 Certainly surpassing IPS matrices of the time as well as most TN Film panels.
 This has improved since with more recent AMVA panels to 3000 - 5000:1 (see next section).

 Advanced MVA (AMVA)